Get Tech Tips

 Back-Seated (all the way out, fully counter-clockwise)

 This position provides full operational flow through the valve body but is closed to the access port.
-These types of valves have no schrader port so there will be no pressure on the port when the valve stem is back-seated.
+These valves have no Schrader port, so there will be no pressure on the port when the valve stem is back-seated.

 Front-Seated (all the way in, fully clockwise)

-Front seated closes the valve and shuts off flow through the system at that point while remaining open to the port.
-Depending on the valve design the port may be open to the inside or the outside (inlet or outlet) of the valve, this is an important thing to be aware of when closing.
-Some compressors have suction and discharge valves and you must not front-seat (shut off) the discharge valve while the compressor is operating or extremely high pressures will build instantaneously.
+Front-seated closes the valve and shuts off flow through the system at that point while remaining open to the port.
+Depending on the valve design, the port may be open to the inside or the outside (inlet or outlet) of the valve; this is important to be aware of when closing.
+Some compressors have suction and discharge valves, and you must not front-seat (shut off) the discharge valve while the compressor is operating, or extremely high pressures will build instantaneously.

 Mid-Seated (valve in the center position, clockwise around 50%)

-Mid seating will provide flow in all directions in, out and to the port.
-Ideal for vacuum and recovery with the system off
+Mid-seating will provide flow in all directions in, out, and to the port.
+This position is ideal for vacuum and recovery with the system off.

 Cracked off the Back-Seat (turned clockwise just a little)

-P.S. – Many techs call these King valves but technically a King valve is specifically a liquid line valve on the receiver
+P.S. – Many techs call these King valves, but a King valve is technically a specific liquid line valve on the receiver.